-The first visit by the advisors will attempt to discover more about the young person involved and establish a trusting relationship.
-Advisors can, by agreement, visit your home, or arrangements can be made to meet at a community centre or similar location where young people feel comfortable.
+The first visit by the advisers will attempt to discover more about the young person involved and establish a trusting relationship.
+Advisers can, by agreement, visit your home, or arrangements can be made to meet at a community centre or similar location where young people feel comfortable.

 A parent or carer will be requested to sign a consent form at the start of the first visit.

-The amount of time spent by a advisor depends upon the specific circumstances and problems.
-Your advisor will discuss times with you and will be available to answer any questions.
+The amount of time spent by an adviser depends upon the specific circumstances and problems.
+Your adviser will discuss times with you and will be available to answer any questions.